conceptualtriad/dotfiles/zsh/README.md

 - Monospace Nerd Font

   - For example, **MesloLGS NF**
-  - Nerd Fonts can be installed by running **install-nerd-fonts.sh** in the terminal
+  - Nerd Fonts can be installed by running **install-nerd-fonts.sh**
     <br><br>

-Install dependencies:
-can be installed on Ubuntu with the following:
+Dependencies can be installed on Ubuntu with the following:

 ```bash
 sudo apt install zsh fasd autojump zsh-autosuggestions zsh-syntax-highlighting